cibiobcg/abemus_models/README.md

 # ABEMUS Error Models

-Here you can find platform-specific Error Models computed by ABEMUS as described and investigated in the original manuscript (Casiraghi et al. 2019, submitted).
+You can find platform-specific Error Models computed by ABEMUS as described and investigated in the original manuscript (Casiraghi et al. 2019, submitted) at https://bcglab.cibio.unitn.it/abemus_models.

 |                  ﻿Target                 |  Folder Name | Target Size |      Sequencing     | Institution | n.
 Controls | Seq.
 Protocol |           PMID           |
 |:---------------------------------------:|:------------:|:-----------:|:-------------------:|:-----------:|:-----------:|:-------------:|:------------------------:|